 ROBERT D. SHELDON is a lifelong Alaskan who was raised in Talkeetna.
 He has a Bachelor of Science in Finance and a minor in Economics from Colorado State University.
-Robert has served as a director or partner for privately held organizations in aviation, banking, and finance.
-He also is active in the business community facilitating, financing, and encouraging relationships across the high-latitudes and is a member of Omicron Delta Epsilon, an international economics society.
-His broad interest in finance and economics extends into understanding interconnections with the judiciary.
-Robert has been married to Marne Sheldon for 22 years and has three sons.
-His interests include family, remote rafting, and exploration.
+Robert has served as a director or partner for privately held organizations in aviation, banking, finance, oil & gas, and tourism.
+He also is active in the business community facilitating, financing, and encouraging relationships across the high latitudes and is a member of Omicron Delta Epsilon, an international economics society.
+His broad interest in finance extends into understanding interconnections with the judiciary.
+Robert has been married to Marne Sheldon for 26 years and they raised three sons.
 He was appointed to the Commission in 2008.